fastrgv/Asud/README.md

 hypothesized digit is shown in a CYAN color.

 If no blue cells appear, then no contradictions were found and you will have to try something else.
-**Key-Cell** is a cheap equivalent to a combination of advanced methods (like 3Dmedusa, Alternate-Inference-Chain, Hidden-Unique-Rectangle, etc.), all of which assume a single digit in a particular cell, followed by a chain of inferences leading to a contradiction.
+**Key-Cell** is a generalization of advanced methods (like 3Dmedusa, Alternate-Inference-Chain, Hidden-Unique-Rectangle, etc.), all of which assume a single digit in a particular cell, followed by a chain of inferences leading to a contradiction.

 The logical sequence of hypothetical new (BLUE) singles followed by the resulting deletions (Orange) is